English Language Arts

 Recommended prerequisite(s): Common Core Math I In Common Core Math II, students continue to deepen their study of quadratic expressions, equations, and functions; comparing their characteristics and behavior to those of linear and exponential relationships from Common Core Math I. The concept of quadratics is generalized with the introduction of higher degree polynomials.
 New methods for solving quadratic and exponential equations are developed.
 The characteristics of advanced types of functions are investigated (including power, inverse variation, radical, absolute value, piecewise–defined, and simple trigonometric functions).
 The link between probability and data is explored through conditional probability and counting methods.

-- Understand the hydrosphere and the impact of humans on localy stems and the effects of the hydrosphere on humans.
+- Understand the hydrosphere and the impact of humans on local systems and the effects of the hydrosphere on humans.

 - Understand the history of Earth and its life forms based on evidence of change recorded in fossil records and landforms.
 Understand the hazards caused by agents of diseases that affect living organisms.